Create a VM instance with a custom hostname

 Required roles

 To get the permissions that you need to create VM with a custom hostname, ask your administrator to grant you the Compute Instance Admin (v1) (roles/compute.instanceAdmin.v1) IAM role on the project.
-For more information about granting roles, see Manage access.
+For more information about granting roles, see Manage access to projects, folders, and organizations.

 This predefined role contains the permissions required to create VM with a custom hostname.
 To see the exact permissions that are required, expand the Required permissions section: